Improved model-based clustering performance using Bayesian initialization averaging: Conclusions

 \section{Conclusions}

-There were two main aims of this work.
-The first was to achieve the global maximum likelihood for a variety of model-based clustering applications in a higher percentage of cases by using Bayesian initialization averaging for the EM algorithm.
-Alternatively, if existing methodologies were not achieving the global likelihood maximum, the second aim was to supersede them and explore the consequences for the resultant clustering solutions.
+It has been demonstrated that using BIA across a variety of model-based clustering applications can lead to higher convergent likelihoods being reached and that optimal likelihoods can be reached more frequently than under other competing methods.
+The results from two simulation studies suggest that the method may be especially useful for data sets with large sample sizes.
+The importance for the clustering solution of reaching the optimal likelihood was also clearly demonstrated.
+A sub-optimal convergent log-likelihood can lead to an inferior, potentially misleading clustering solution.

 The BIA method improves upon \textbf{mclust}'s hierarchical clustering initialization method for the multivariate continuous \emph{AIS} data and reaches a higher convergent likelihood.
 This higher likelihood in turn changes the clustering solution of the data.
 While for this example it is not a major change, it does highlight that the clustering solutions obtained by \textbf{mclust} are not guaranteed to be optimal.
+BIA also outperforms random starts and pyramid burn-in in terms of the distribution of convergent log-likelihoods attained.

-For the categorical data examples, the BIA results are reasonably close to those of \citet{zhou2010} with respect to the \emph{Carcinoma} data, while the BIA method comprehensively outperforms the annealing approach for the \emph{Alzheimer's} data.
+For the Simulated Data $1$ simulation experiment using mixtures of overlapping Gaussian components, BIA correctly identifies both relevant solutions whereas hierarchical clustering initialization and random starts almost always identify only the $3$ group possibility.
+There is also marked benefit to using BIA versus pyramid burn-in, though the latter is an improvement over random and hierarchical clustering starting values.
+These outcomes remain consistent as the sample size of the simulated data sets increases.

-For the network data example using the \emph{Karate} data, the BIA approach attains the global maximum likelihood for the $4$-group model far more consistently and efficiently than a simple random starts approach.
+For the categorical data examples, the BIA results are reasonably close to those of \citet{zhou2010} with respect to the \emph{Carcinoma} data, while the BIA method comprehensively outperforms the pyramid and random starts methods for this data set.
+For the Simulated Data $2$ simulation experiment BIA is substantially better, slightly better and very marginally better than random starts, annealing and pyramid burn-in respectively.
+Conversely BIA comprehensively outperforms all competing methods for Simulated Data $3$ and for the \emph{Alzheimer's} data.

-It has been shown that BIA can lead to higher convergent likelihoods being reached and also that the optimal likelihoods are reached more frequently than under other methods across a variety of model-based clustering applications.
-The importance for the clustering solution of reaching the optimal likelihood was also clearly demonstrated.
-A sub-optimal convergent log-likelihood can lead to an inferior, potentially misleading clustering solution.
+For the network data example using the \emph{Karate} data, the BIA approach attains the global maximum likelihood for the $4$-group model far more consistently and efficiently than a simple random starts approach, even when only an approximation to the log-likelihood is available.